ProjectIgnis/Distribution/README.md

 #### posixPathExtension
 Used on macOS and Linux as additional search paths for Mono, required to run WindBot Ignite.
 Generally you should not need to change this.

-## Changes from YGOPro Percy 1.034 Links Beta to EDOPro by Project Ignis
+## Differences from YGOPro Percy 1.034 Links Beta

 ### TEMPORARY:
 * Removed Dark Magician 46986420